Are you interested in DAMA-DMBOK and DCAM mapping?

-The relationships between deliverables in the area of data modeling can be seen in Figure 8.
+The relationships between deliverables in data modeling can be seen in Figure 8.

-The relationships demonstrated in Figure 8 are rather complicated.
+The relationships demonstrated in Figure 8 are somewhat complicated.
 Some remarkable differences are:

-For some reason, data domains appear in both the Data Governance and the Business & Data Architecture sections of DCAM® 2.2.
+- For some reason, data domains appear in the Data Governance and the Business & Data Architecture sections of DCAM® 2.2.

-Business definitions are also a remarkable point.
-DAMA-DMBOK2 includes these deliverables in Data Governance, while DCAM® 2.2 into Business and Data Architecture.
+- Business definitions are also a remarkable point.
+DAMA-DMBOK2 includes these deliverables in Data Governance, while DCAM® 2.2 is into Business and Data Architecture.